flyteorg/flyte/rsts/index.rst

 - ETL pipelines for petabyte-scale data processing.
 - Analytics workflows for business and finance use cases.
-- Machine learning pipelines for logistics, image processsing, and cancer diagnostics.
+- Machine learning pipelines for logistics, image processing, and cancer diagnostics.

 Explore Flyte
 =============